Last updated on February 11th, 2022

 Planning a trip to Bora Bora?
 Be sure to check out an extensive list of Bora Bora travel resources and in-depth information about planning a trip to the islands of French Polynesia!

 Before we begin covering the list of the best places to stay in Bora Bora, it’s extremely important to understand the topography of the island.
 Bora Bora is a high island surrounded by a coral reef.
 Like all islands in this part of the Pacific, Bora Bora is gradually sinking.
-In fact, the island’s signature peaks are all that remain of the extinct volcano, which forms what is referred to as the “main island”.
+In fact, the island’s signature peaks are all that remains of the extinct volcano, which forms what is referred to as the “main island”.
 Surrounding the main island is a coral reef which, over the years, has slightly risen to form small landmasses known as “motu”.

 Why is this lesson in basic Polynesian topography key to planning your visit to Bora Bora?
-Because the “prime tourist real estate” is located on those dreamy motus that offer the most seclusion and the best views towards the signature peaks of the main island.
-The motus are where you’ll find nearly all of the top resorts and there’s very limited choice in terms of pensions.
+Because the “prime tourist real estate” is located on those dreamy motu that offer the most seclusion and the best views towards the signature peaks of the main island.
+The motu are where you’ll find nearly all of the top resorts and there’s very limited choice in terms of pensions.
 On the main island, you’ll find a small selection of high-end resorts but many mid-tier resorts, hotels, and pensions.

 So as you may have already guessed, there’s a slight dilemma when choosing where to stay in Bora Bora, assuming that cost is of little factor.